The meeting of chemical and computer science

 I recently finished a B.S. in chemistry at the University of Kentucky.
 Beyond the basic degree, I graduated with honors in chemistry for my involvement in undergraduate research.
 Also, I graduated with minors in computer science and math.

-I am now a second year Phd student studying theoretical/computational biophysics at duke in Dr. David Beratan’s lab.
+I am now a third year Phd student studying theoretical/computational biophysics at duke in Dr. David Beratan’s lab.
+I specialize in stochastic modeling for problems that are too large to study by traditional methods.

 Some of my projects